Note on terminology

 The Deer Lake plan will be formally reviewed by Deer Lake First Nation and Ontario every 10 years, with the first review being 2025.
 The review process will be described by the Deer Lake implementation team in accordance with the Far North Act and guidance provided in the Far North Land Use Strategy (as it exists at the time).

-Amendments may be requested at any time by Deer Lake First Nation or the Minister of Natural Resources and Forestry to correct information, change names, update references, etc. Additionally, the Far North Act (Section 10) also recognizes that amendments may be proposed with respect to major changes including:
+Amendments may be requested at any time by Deer Lake First Nation or the Minister of Natural Resources to correct information, change names, update references, etc. Additionally, the Far North Act (Section 10) also recognizes that amendments may be proposed with respect to major changes including:

 • The land use designations in the Planning Area;